SoftwareAG/webmethods-integration-examples/servicedesigner-csvconverter/README.md

 A more extensive description, especially a tutorial how to build the code yourself can be found in the Techcommunity [article](http://techcommunity.softwareag.com/pwiki/-/wiki/Main/Build%20a%20microservice%20converting%20csv%20flat%20file%20to%20xml%20or%20json%20using%20Service%20Designer).

+Disclaimer: Service Designer is intended for rapid prototyping, you need an appropriate license if using generated assets in production environments.

 ## Requirements

 * Windows 10 or Windows 2019 Server